Chart Color Schemes

 Health performance in Ballina is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Approximately 51% (~9,535 people) have private health cover, which is relatively low compared to other areas.
-The most prevalent medical conditions are arthritis (11.4%) and mental health issues (9.7%).
-Conversely, 58.6% of residents report no medical ailments, lower than the 68.0% in Rest of NSW.
-Ballina has a higher proportion of seniors aged 65 and over at 33.3% (6,278 people), compared to 23.6% in Rest of NSW.
-Despite this, health outcomes among seniors are notably better than those of the general population.
+Private health cover stands at approximately 51%, covering around 9,535 people.
+The most prevalent medical conditions are arthritis (affecting 11.4% of residents) and mental health issues (impacting 9.7%).
+In contrast, 58.6% of Ballina's population reports no medical ailments, compared to 68.0% in the rest of NSW.
+The area has a higher proportion of seniors aged 65 and over, at 33.3% or 6,278 people, than the state average of 23.6%.
+Despite this, health outcomes among seniors are better than those of the general population.

 Frequently Asked Questions - Health